6 Key Takeaways From the IAPP 2026 Global Summit for Privacy Compliance Professionals

 -

-- Updates and proposals around the Children’s Online Privacy Protection Act (COPPA), alongside newer state minors’ privacy and design laws.
+- Updates and proposals on the Children’s Online Privacy Protection Act (COPPA), along with newer state minors’ privacy and design laws.

 - Focus on dark patterns, nudging, and engagement-driven designs that may be inappropriate in services likely to be accessed by young users.